DHTMLX/docs-suite/docs/grid/api/grid_rangeselection_config.md

 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

 @short: Optional.
-Enables/disables range selection management within a grid
+Enables/disables the RangeSelection module during the Grid initialization

 ### Usage